 Market volatilities determine the shelf-life of current skills.
-While hiring right is half the battle won, the other half rests on how relevant and useful your workforce remains in the future.
+While hiring right is half the battle won, the other half rests on strategic workforce planning, such that your workforce remains relevant and useful in the future.
 Your clients would want to know that their projects are in good hands, after all.

 Considering the stiff competition for the same competencies, uncertainties around your workforce’s staying power can cost you both talent and projects.
 The first step to attracting the right people for the long haul then, is to map the workforce strategy to your enterprise’s overall business strategy.